dotnet/docs/docs/csharp/tutorials/mixins-with-default-interface-methods.md

 Some of these extended capabilities could be emulated in devices that support the minimal set.
 That indicates providing a default implementation.
 For those devices that have more capabilities built in, the device software would use the native capabilities.
 For other lights, they could choose to implement the interface and use the default implementation.

 Default interface members is a better solution for this scenario than extension methods.
 Class authors can control which interfaces they choose to implement.
 Those interfaces they choose are available as methods.
-In addition, because default interface methods can be virtual, the method dispatch always chooses the implementation in the class.
+In addition, because default interface methods are virtual by default, the method dispatch always chooses the implementation in the class.

 Let's create the code to demonstrate these differences.